fox32-arch/fox32/docs/audio.md

   \>128    | undefined behaviour

-If bit 0 of this port is set, the channels are disabled and the controller expects a contiguous area of 32 kilobytes (32,768 bytes) for the audio buffer.
+If bit 0 of this port is set, the channels are disabled and the controller expects a contiguous area of 32 kilobytes (32,768 bytes) relative to the sample base (specified at port 0x80) for the audio buffer.
 This allows for software-driven mixing and provides more control over the audio output.
 The format of this buffer is determined by bits 4 and 5: value    | description